 The Nashville zoo is spread out over 200 acres and offers a fantastic day out for both children and adults.
 The zoo has many activities to get involved in, rather than just seeing the animals you will find yourself running and crawling to experience the zoo in the most interactive way.
 There is a jungle gym that will see you swinging like a gibbon, running like a zebra and crouching like a tiger.
 There is a mob of meerkats that you can visit and see the world from their perspective.
 Other exhibitions include the gibbon islands that call out to visitors as they enter the park.

-If you are an art lover then you need look no further than the Frist Center for the Visual Arts.
+If you are an art lover then you need look no further than the Frist Art Museum.
 There is 24,000 square feet of gallery space that showcases the best local, national and international artists.
 The center is open seven days a week and under 18’s will always have free entry.
 There are permanent exhibitions as well as temporary ones allowing frequent visitors to experience something new each time they visit.

 9. Take Some Quiet Time In The Cheekwood Botanical Gardens